kathleenwong1029/StPatrick/README.md

 ## Results ##
 ![](./graph.png)

-The data shows that the runtime is roughly linear, with few distinct points that do not conform to the trend.
+The data shows that the runtime is roughly .

-We were able to formulate a line of best fit, **12.6X - 10707 = Y with a coefficient of determination (R^2) of 0.984**.
+We were able to formulate a line of best fit, ****.

 ## Conclusions ##
-The function runs in linear time with negligble deviations.
+The function runs in time with negligble deviations.

 The data indicates that .